How reacting to others can be seen as aggressive

 How do you feel when you hear negative feedback about your behaviour?
 Especially when the complaint comes from the person you feel is at fault?

 As a leader, you are expected to role model certain behaviours.
 But this isn’t easy when team members speak over you or appear to challenge your authority in front of the rest of the team.

-This recently happened to a client of mine, who shared in a workshop how he’d received negative feedback from his manager after a team member had complained.
-The team member reported that my client’s behaviour was aggressive during meetings, which my client felt was unfair as this person regularly interrupted and challenged him whenever he spoke.
+This recently happened to a client of mine.
+He shared in a leadership workshop how he’d received negative feedback from his manager after a team member had complained.
+The team member reported that my client’s behaviour was aggressive during meetings.
+My client felt this was unfair as this person regularly interrupts and challenges him whenever he speaks.

 Jumping, not thinking

 When something like this happens, I normally encourage clients to look at their own behaviour or reflect on their practice.
 We dug a little deeper.